estefaniatalavera/estefaniatalavera.github.io/_pages/teaching.md

 ---

 ## University of Twente <br>
-As an Assistant Professor in the DMB group I am involved in the following courses:
+As an Assistant Professor in the DMB group, I am involved in the following courses:

 ### MSc course - Advanced Computer Vision and Pattern Recognition <br>
 ∼60 STUDENTS AYs 2021/2022 2022/2023 <br>